Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

 \subsubsection{Coexistence between short-range devices and Wi-Fi}

-The blue entries indicate interference between Wi-Fi networks and short-range devices, which poses a challenge due to their co-location and the need for high throughput.
-Research, such as \cite{WIFIONZIGBEE}, \cite{WIFIBLUETOOTH}, and \cite{WIFILORA}, explores the impact of Wi-Fi on Zigbee, mutual interference between Wi-Fi and Bluetooth, and coexistence between Wi-Fi and LoRa, respectively.
-Solutions for improving coexistence include adjusting transmission parameters—such as code rate or transmission power—or device placement that minimizes interference between them.
+The blue table entries indicate interference between Wi-Fi networks and short-range devices, which represents a challenge due to their co-location and the demand for high throughput.
+Prior studies, such as \cite{WIFIONZIGBEE}, \cite{WIFIBLUETOOTH}, and \cite{WIFILORA}, investigate different aspects of this issue: the effect of Wi-Fi on Zigbee, mutual interference between Wi-Fi and Bluetooth, and coexistence between Wi-Fi and LoRa, respectively.
+Proposed solutions include adjusting transmission parameters (e.g., code rate or transmission power) or modifying device placement to reduce interference and improve coexistence.